 If the problem is purpose confusion, start with why you exist.

-The signal: ask five leaders why the organization exists and you get five different answers.
+The signal: ask five leaders why the organisation exists and you get five different answers.
 Strategy conversations go in circles because there's no shared foundation.
 Initiatives multiply because there's no filter for deciding which ones matter.
 People work hard but can't explain how their work connects to any larger purpose.

 The starting move: get leadership in a room and ask the uncomfortable question.
 Not "What's our mission statement?" but "If we ceased to exist tomorrow, what specific thing would the world lose?"
 Collect the answers.
 Don't debate.
-The divergence that surfaces is the most valuable strategic insight your organization has never confronted.
+The divergence that surfaces is the most valuable strategic insight your organisation has never confronted.

 If the problem is strategic drift, start with choices.